manyamgupta/Arc-To-Arc-Minimum-Dubins-Path/README.md

 For complete analysis, please refer to this paper

 S. G. Manyam, and D. W. Casbeer.
 "On Shortest Arc-To-Arc Dubins Path," IEEE International Conference on Robotics and Automation (ICRA), pp. 10226-10232.
 IEEE, 2023.

+Distribution Statement A: Approved for Public Release; Distribution is Unlimited.
+PA# AFRL-2022-4455